HazemMedhat/HR-Analysis/README.markdown

 # HR Data Analysis Project

 ## Overview
 This project contains HR data for a company, stored in an Excel file (`Hazem Medhat Project.xlsx`).
 The dataset includes detailed employee information and various pivot tables summarizing key metrics.
-This README provides an overview of the data structure, its contents, and potential uses for analysis.
+This README provides an overview of the data structure, its contents, and potential uses for analysis, along with visualizations from the dashboard sheets.

 ## Dataset Description
 The dataset is organized into multiple sheets within the Excel file, each serving a specific purpose.
 Below is a summary of each sheet: